Updated: Mar 10

 Social Media Pages

 After completing the website, we moved onto social media pages.
-Neither Gavin Brown nor John Hobbis (the Managing Director) were familiar with social media - so they were open to suggestion from YellowScribe.
+Corporate Engineering management were not familiar with social media - so they were open to suggestions from YellowScribe.

 We decided to configure Corporate Engineering on all major platforms to increase brand visibility and branding.
 We configured Instagram, Facebook, LinkedIn and Twitter.
 The branding across all platforms is consistent and uniform and forms a cohesive image for the company online.